 The telescope attaches to the telescope mount using a dovetail mounting rail.
-The dovetail mounting rail is attached to the bottom of the mounting rings using 1/4-20 socket cap head screws supplied with the rail.
+The dovetail mounting rail is attached to riser blocks that attach to the bottom of the telescope's rings.
+This is all attached using 1/4-20 socket cap head screws.
+The SVX80T is normally supplied with a Losmandy style rail.
 Generally telescope mounts use one of two different style mounting rails.
 Select the proper size of rail for the mount you are using.

 Smaller mounts use the Vixen-style mounting rail, which is about 1 3/4" wide.
 Mounts using this size rail include the Celestron AVX mount, Vixen mounts and many other Chinese import mounts.
+If you want to use your SVX80T with a mount that uses a Vixen rail order a TP-012 rail and place it under the riser blocks in place of the Losmandy style rail.